E-commerce

 Tags and organization

 Tags are used for internal search and smart collections.
 According to the documentation on tag formats, a tag can contain up to 255 characters and you can apply up to 250 tags per product.
-Separate them with commas and keep a consistent convention (by season, capsule, material) to avoid noise.
+Separate them with commas and keep a stable convention (by season, capsule, material) to avoid noise.

 Metafields and custom data